-Iranian President Rouhani's brother 'released on bail' - BBC News
+Iran president's brother 'freed on bail'

 His detention at the weekend was ordered after he failed to pay bail, initially reported to be as much as 500bn rials ($15.3m; £11.5m).

-Mr Ferydoun was transferred to hospital on Monday after falling ill during a court appearance, according to the Tasnim news agency.
+Mr Fereydoun was transferred to hospital on Monday after falling ill during a court appearance, according to the Tasnim news agency.

 President Rouhani has not yet commented on his brother's case.